myshell-ai/AIlice/README.md

 <a name="features"></a>
 ## Features
-Key technical features of AIlice include:
+Key technical features of Ailice include:

 - **In-depth research capabilities on specialized subjects.**
 - **The ability to read and analyze articles and scholarly works.**